Way Of Way 40

 Pantheism is the view that while every thing seems unique, all there is is one everchanging thing: God.

-Oneness with God is a transcendental experience that dissolves the illusionary and dualistic boundaries that differentiate organized religion and secular groups generally.
+Oneness with God is a transcendental experience that dissolves the illusion or separateness.

-In the mystical state of oneness, one loves every thing; though one may not necessarily like every thing from the perspective of their individual consciousness.
+In the mystical state of oneness, one loves every thing; though one may not necessarily like every thing.

-When one loves every thing, one feels every thing loves them.
+Loving every thing feels like every thing loves us.

-The reciprocal connection of love engenders a transcendental peace, a peace beyond understanding.
+The reciprocating love is a transcendental peace beyond understanding.

-Pantheists appreciate organized religions and secular beliefs as different expressions of God; but often view as funny the rituals, dogmas, and hierarchies of organized religions and secular life (non-pantheists) as they obscure the fundamental truth that every thing is sacred.
+Pantheists appreciate organized religions and secular beliefs as different expressions of God; but view them as unnecessary and often funny as they mask the fundamental truth that every thing is sacred.